dalibo/temboard/CONTRIBUTING.md

 `make clean` destroy virtual environments and docker services.
 Restart from `make develop` as documented above.
-If you only need to trash services, use docker-compose as usual : `docker-compose down -v`, running `make develop` will restart them and configure the database.
+If you only need to trash services, use docker compose as usual : `docker compose down -v`, running `make develop` will restart them and configure the database.